Secure Digital Card Pinout

 Secure Digital [SD] is a flash based removable memory card.
 The card format may also be used other device functions in addition to data storage.

-Also refer to the microSD Card, or the miniSD Card pages.
+Also refer to the microSD Card, or the miniSD Card pages, which are different physical versions of the SDcard.

 SDXC memory card format; XC - for 'eXtended Capacity'